smfarjad/CYBR8420_Team3/Project_Proposal.md

 # Project Proposal: Team 3

-This document outlines our team's proposal for the project, focusing on the security analysis of a chosen open-source software.
+This document outlines our team's proposal for the project, focusing on the security analysis of a chosen open-source project.

 ---